fuzzraiders/Certs-Learning/Fundementals/x86-assembly/README.md

 ![metadata](assets/badges/learning-metadata.svg)
 ![division](assets/badges/learning-division.svg)

 This write-up explores my journey into x86-64 assembly, with an emphasis on how CPUs execute instructions and developing a foundation in low-level programming.
-It functions as both a personal record and a guide for beginners.
+It functions as both a personal record and a guide for beginners like me.

 ---